-The following are nontaxable uses of diesel fuel and kerosene (defined earlier) for which a credit or refund may be allowable to an ultimate purchaser
+The following are nontaxable uses of diesel fuel and kerosene (defined earlier) for which a credit or refund may be allowable to an ultimate purchaser.

-- On a farm for farming purposes.

-- Off-highway business use.

-- Export.

-- In a qualified local bus.

-- In a school bus.

-- Other than as a fuel in a propulsion engine of a diesel-powered highway vehicle (such as home heating oil).

-- In a highway vehicle owned by the United States that is not used on a highway.

-- Exclusive use by a nonprofit educational organization (see sales by registered ultimate vendors and registered credit card issuers later).

-- Exclusive use by a state, political subdivision of a state, or the District of Columbia (see sales by registered ultimate vendors and registered credit card issuers later).

-- In a vehicle owned by an aircraft museum.

-- As a fuel in a propulsion engine of a diesel-powered train (subject to back-up tax, discussed earlier).
+- On a farm for farming purposes. - · Off-highway business use. - Export. - In a qualified local bus. - In a school bus. - Other than as a fuel in a propulsion engine of a diesel-powered highway vehicle (such as home heating oil). - Exclusive use by a qualified blood collector organization. - In a highway vehicle owned by the United States that is not used on a highway. - Exclusive use by a nonprofit educational organization (see Sales by Registered Ultimate Vendors and Credit Card Purchases, later). - Exclusive use by a state, political subdivision of a state, or the District of Columbia (see Sales by Registered Ultimate Vendors and Credit Card Purchases, later). - In a vehicle owned by an aircraft museum. - · As a fuel in a propulsion engine of a diesel-powered train.